 In addition to the monetary limitations agreed upon, the parties may also agree on the term during which claims may be presented.
-The claim period depends on the transaction at hand, but 6-24 months is fairly common in Finland as a general claim period.
-Also, specific claim periods may be agreed upon concerning certain warranties.
-One aspect, which might affect the length of the claim period is the timing of the next audit of the target company's financial accounts.
+The claim period depends on the transaction at hand, but 12-24 months is fairly common in Finland as a general claim period.
+Specific claim periods may be agreed upon concerning certain warranties, especially regarding tax and environmental warranties, as well as so-called 'fundamental warranties' regarding the ownership of shares and due existence of the company.
+One element which might affect the length of the claim period is the timing of the next audit of the target company's financial accounts.

-In some cases the parties agree not to have any time limitation on certain very fundamental warranties, such as ownership and authorisation.
-Also, the time limit concerning taxes may be agreed to be the statutory limitation period for tax authorities plus one or two months.
-In addition the parties may also agree on separate time limits relating to employment and environment claims.
+In some cases, the parties agree not to have any time limitation on certain fundamental warranties, such as ownership and authorisation.
+The time limit concerning taxes may be agreed to be the statutory limitation period for tax authorities plus one or two months.
+In addition, the parties may also agree on separate time limits relating to employment and environment claims.

-In addition to the time and monetary limitations, an agreement may contain provisions on how to handle the tax deductions regarding losses, insurance proceeds, and other issues.
+In addition to the time and monetary limitations, an agreement may contain provisions on how to handle tax deductions regarding losses, insurance proceeds and other issues.

-4.5.3.
-Specific Indemnities
+4.5.3 Specific indemnities